The Big Storylines To Follow During Celtics-Nets First-Round Playoff Series

 Brown heads into this series coming off one of the best stretches of his career, averaging 27.1 points off 53.9 percent shooting over his last 12 games.
 He’s locked in and playing with the confidence that he needs entering the playoffs.
 He’s also feeding his teammates, as of late, averaging 6.2 assists over his last six games.

 When Tatum gets all the attention, or if he’s having an off night, it will be Brown’s time to shine.
-He’s also going to play an important part in slowing Durant, duties he’ll share with Tatum, and he’ll probably find himself on Kyrie on occasion, though that will mostly fall on Smart and White.READ MORE: Brad Stevens Laughs Off Lakers Rumors, Says He 'Definitely' Wouldn't Leave Celtics For Rival
+He’s also going to play an important part in slowing Durant, duties he’ll share with Tatum, and he’ll probably find himself on Kyrie on occasion, though that will mostly fall on Smart and White.READ MORE: The Complete Kyrie Irving-Boston Celtics Timeline

 Celtics Keeping Course On Offense